Deferred Sales Trust (DST)

 Breaking it down…

-The Capital Gains Tax is like that mischievous guy that’s not part of your business but is waiting by the side with hands open to get a share of your sales returns or profit.
-Capital gains rates are not fixed; they may rise and cost you up to 35 percent of your profit.
-That is quite a large chunk.
-You can do a lot with all of that for sure, but sadly, many people do not know about this heavy implication.
+The Capital Gains Tax is like that mischievous guy who’s not part of your business but is waiting by the side with hands open to get a share of your sales returns or profit.
+Capital gains rates are not fixed; they may rise and cost you up to 37% of your profit.
+That is quite a large chunk, and there are a million things you can do with it that don’t involve enriching the IRS.

-A Deferred Sales Trust (DST) is like spiderman, here to save you and make sure you keep your own money.
+On the bright side, a Deferred Sales Trust (DST) is like Spiderman, here to save you and ensure that you keep your hard-earned money where it rightfully belongs – YOUR POCKET!

 It leverages the Internal Revenue Code 453, a tax law that prevents taxpayers from paying taxes on money they haven’t yet received on an installment sale.